Supervised Learning as Lossy Compression: Characterizing Generalization and Sample Complexity via Finite Blocklength Analysis: Detailed definitions of each concept and their interpretations

+The first term on the right-hand side, $\mathbb{I}(T;H)$, represents the strength of the correlation between the dataset $T$ sampled by $\mathcal{S}$ and the hypothesis $H$ obtained from $T$ via $\mathcal{A}$.
+That is, this quantity can be interpreted as the degree of dependence of the learned hypothesis $H$ on the training dataset $T$.
+In other words, it quantifies how likely the learning algorithm $\mathcal{A}$ is to output a hypothesis that overfits the training data.
+This term can be shown to correspond to the quantity that upper-bounds the generalization error in the IT-bound presented by \cite{xu2017information}.
+This correspondence is crucial for establishing the relationship between existing IT-bounds and our proposed framework, and it is discussed in detail in Appendix~\ref{apdx:subsec_bridge_rate_dist_others}.

-The second term, $\mathbb{I}(W;T|H)$, represents the amount of information about $W$ contained in $T$ that is not captured by the hypothesis $H$.
+The second term on the right-hand side, $\mathbb{I}(W;T|H)$, represents the amount of additional information about $W$ available from $T$, given the information about $W$ already captured by $H$.
+That is, this quantity represents the amount of information about $W$ contained in $T$ that is not captured by the hypothesis $H$.
 Intuitively, simpler learning algorithms $\mathcal{A}$ are prone to greater information loss, leading to a larger value of $\mathbb{I}(W;T|H)$.
 For example, if $\mathcal{A}$ is a simple model such as linear regression, it may fail to capture non-linear dependencies in the data, resulting in significant information loss.
 Conversely, if $\mathcal{A}$ employs a complex model like a deep neural network, it can extract more information from $T$, thereby keeping $\mathbb{I}(W;T|H)$ small.
 Consequently, $\mathbb{I}(W;T|H)$ can be interpreted as a metric reflecting the complexity of $\mathcal{A}$.

-Alternatively, $\mathbb{I}(W;T|H)$ can be interpreted as a measure of the mismatch between the inductive bias of $\mathcal{A}$ and the task.
-When $\mathcal{A}$'s inductive bias is well-suited to a specific sub-distribution $W$, $\mathcal{A}$ is expected to efficiently encode information about $W$ into the hypothesis $H$, even from limited training data $T$ (and conversely, a mismatch leads to inefficiency).
-Consequently, $\mathbb{I}(W;T|H)$ quantifies the {\it expectation} of mismatch of $\mathcal{A}$'s inductive bias and $W$.
-Recall that the term $V_{\mathrm{bet}}$ in the rate-dispersion function $V(d,\mathcal{A})$ (introduced in Section \ref{subsec:lc_sample_comp_bound}) was interpreted as inductive bias mismatch based on the \textit{variance} of $\mathcal{A}$'s adaptability to different $W$.
-Synthesizing these perspectives, we characterize a high degree of inductive bias mismatch as scenarios where either $V_{\mathrm{bet}}$ is large (high variance in performance) or $\mathbb{I}(W;T|H)$ is large despite a small $V_{\mathrm{bet}}$ (consistently poor efficiency across all $W$).